zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 4. Early stopping will obtain similar result without trying so much lambda.

-5. Techniques about setting up your optimization problem to make your training go quickly.
+5. Techniques about **setting up your optimization problem to make your training go quickly**.
 	- Normalize the inputs
 		- First step: zero out the mean by subtract mean value from the input
 		- Normalize the variance by taking each example and divide it by variance to make the variance=1.